16 Upgrade REDCap Version

 Chapter Leads: Will Beasley

-For these reasons explained in Chapter 14, it is vital that REDCap is upgraded soon after versions are released.
+For the reasons explained in Chapter 15, REDCap should be upgraded soon after versions are released.

 However most regular releases occur Friday afternoons, so your admin team should schedule time to upgrade the server during this window.

 As of February 2026, best practices recommended not using the “Easy Upgrade” procedure.
-See Community Post qqqq for further details.
+See Community Post 272424 for further details.

 If you upgrade every week, there won’t be much opportunity to skip over versions, say from 10.2.3 to 10.2.6.
 Go ahead and make a small jump like this, especially if the versions were released quickly in succession to address bugs.